wenqian66/2025Fall_projects/README.md

 \end{cases}
 $$

-REMINDER:
+**REMINDER**:

-        GTFT means that coorperate first, if face betry, then probability p to coopertate and (1-p) do TFT TFT means that Coorperate first, then copy opponent's previous action (like if its opponent choose coorperate, they coorprate, if opponent choose betry/defect, then they also choose betry/defect)
+- GTFT means that coorperate first, if face betry, then probability p to coopertate and (1-p) do TFT
+- TFT means that Coorperate first, then copy opponent's previous action (like if its opponent choose coorperate, they coorprate, if opponent choose betry/defect, then they also choose betry/defect)
-        Reputation score is accumulated from a player;s previous behaviors
+- Reputation score is accumulated from a player;s previous behaviors

 Integrates reputation into TFT logic.